kj4ezj/ior-arnaout/README.md

     1. Arduino IDEv2 > Tools > Board > Board Manager.
     1. Search "esp32".
     1. Install `esp32` by Espressif Systems.
-1. Add the Adafruit ST7789 library for the display.
+1. Add the Adafruit ST7789 library for the little display.
     1. Arduino IDEv2 > Tools > Manage Libraries...
     1. Search "Adafruit_ST7789".
-    1. Install `Adafruit ST7735 and ST7789` by Adafruit.
+    1. Install `Adafruit ST7735 and ST7789` by Adafruit with dependencies.
+1. Add the Adafruit RA8875 for the big display.
+    1. Arduino IDEv2 > Tools > Manage Libraries...
+    1. Search "RA8875".
+    1. Install `Adafruit RA8875` by Adafruit with dependencies.

 ## Flashing
 Plug the board into your computer and open the Arduino IDE.
 Then: